 6 health benefits of owning a pet

 Owning a pet is one of life’s greatest joys.
-That’s why the majority of households in California have at least one pet, according to the National Pet Owners Survey.
+According to the National Pet Owners Survey, 67% of U.S. households have at least one pet.
 Being greeted by an excited animal when you walk through the door is an incredible feeling.
 It’s no wonder people love their pets so much.
 The bond between pets and people has also been shown to have myriad mental and physical health benefits, as well as increase your quality of life.

 There are few better places to have a pet than California.
 Whether you’re letting your pup run free at Griffith Park Dog Park in Los Angeles, taking him on a hike on Big Rock Trail in Marin, or grabbing lunch with Fido at The Patio on Lamont Street in San Diego, California is the perfect state for pets and their humans to thrive.
 Not convinced that having a pet is all that people make it out to be?
 Here are some of the top benefits of having a pet: